machinat/sociably/website/docs/rendering-messages.md

 );
 ```

-You should only use the native components corresponded to the platform.
+You should only use the native components corresponding to the platform.
-If you're making a cross-platfrom UI,
+If you're making a cross-platform UI,
-check `context.platform` and choose different native coomponent like:
+you can check `context.platform` and choose the native component to use.
+Like:

 ```js
 app.onEvent(async ({ platform, reply }) => {